skyfloogle/red-viper/README.md

 Notes from NOP90
 =========
-In this fork I'm working on:
+In this fork (main branch) I'm working on:
 - fixing some emu code that I push to the main repository of mrdanielps
-- making a GUI for setting emu otions

 Completed alignment of code to the last version of Reality Boy.

-Created a basic GUI to load roms (with custom icons), pausing games and setting options
+NB: There is a branch with a new GUI.

 ROM Compatibility
 =======